Will Walking on a Torn Meniscus Make It Worse?

 2. Will Walking on a Torn Meniscus Make It Worse?

-Walking can help keep you knee cartilage lubricated with synovial fluid which plays a vital role to reduce friction between the articular cartilage of synovial joints when you are walking or doing exercises.
+Walking can help keep your knee cartilage lubricated with synovial fluid which plays a vital role in reducing friction between the articular cartilage of synovial joints when you are walking or doing exercises.
 As we mentioned above, the meniscus is a piece of cartilage that acts as a shock absorber between your thighbone and shinbone.
-Research shows that cartilage is filled with fluid to made up 75% of the volume of the cartilage tissue which helps to support weight from our body and lubricate joint surfaces.
+Research shows that cartilage is filled with fluid to make up 75% of the cartilage tissue which helps to support weight from our body and lubricate joint surfaces.

-The important finds from this study revealed that continuous knee movement can prevent the cartilage deflation process and interstitial pressure from walking or exercising could encourage cartilage to reabsorb the synovial fluid leaked when we’re not moving.
-Hence by maintaining an active life style by walking with a small distance on a daily basis after having torn meniscus is a great way to keep your knee cartilage lubricated.
+The crucial finds from this study revealed that continuous knee movement could prevent the cartilage deflation process and interstitial pressure from walking or exercising could encourage cartilage to reabsorb the synovial fluid leaked when we are not moving.
+Hence by maintaining an active lifestyle by walking with a small distance on a daily basis after having torn meniscus is a great way to keep your knee cartilage lubricated.

 3. A Diagnosis of Torn Meniscus is Not an Indication for Surgery

 In most cases, the injury can heal within months and surgery may not be required.
-You're probably wondering when to see a doctor if you may have a torn meniscus injury?
-If you are experiencing joint locking, extreme swelling of the knee, extreme pain when moving the joint and you are unable to put any weight on the knee.
-Then you should consult doctor immediately.
+You are probably wondering when to see a doctor if you may have a torn meniscus injury?
+If you are experiencing joint locking, extreme swelling of the knee, severe pain when moving the joint and you are unable to put any weight on the knee.
+Then you should consult the doctor immediately.

 Sometimes even major tears that are found during MRI may not require surgery.
 The initial treatment for torn meniscus should be aimed at reducing swelling thus your knee should be treated first with physiotherapy and observe if the symptoms of swelling, pain and joint locking can be relieved over time.

 One of the best indicators of the necessity for torn meniscus surgery is to see if the swelling and or pain persists 2 weeks after rehab.
-If the swelling and or pain return after rehab then most likely a surgery is required.
-Please note surgery itself can not guaranteed for future traumatic tears and the result of recovery.
+If the swelling and or pain return after rehab, then most likely, surgery is required.
+Please note surgery itself can not guarantee for future traumatic tears and the result of the recovery.
 Hence please consult your doctor if swelling persist after rehab and take time to discuss your situation thoroughly.

 4. Torn Meniscus Exercises to Avoid

-Other than contact sports, the following exercises are more likely to be done improperly which should also be avoided for patients with meniscus tear:
+Other than contact sports, the following exercises are more likely to cause re-injury, which should also be avoided for patients with meniscus tear: